View all our T&Cs and policies.

 |Priority Level||Priority Definition||Restoration Time|

-Incident updates will be provided via our status page and may also be provided, via direct and indirect means, through the Experian Data Quality support team.
+Incident updates will be provided via direct and indirect means, through the Experian Data Quality support and Managed Services teams.

 Incident: means a potential problem with the availability of the Service reported by a customer to Experian Data Quality.
 Each Incident is investigated by Experian Data Quality to ascertain whether a resolution needs to be sought.